 Beyond these minimum conditions, Headway may determine higher or different hourly or salary arrangements for employees on the basis of their classification, skills and experience in accordance with the market.

-This policy defines how remuneration will be structured at Headway Gippsland for the compliant and accurate payment of employment entitlements, as well as any discretionary performance incentive payments paid to employees by the organisation.
+This policy defines how remuneration will be structured at Headway for the compliant and accurate payment of employee entitlements, as well as any discretionary performance/retention bonus payments paid to employees by the organisation.

-Remuneration and conditions at Headway Gippsland
+Remuneration and conditions at Headway

-At Headway we are proud and determined to pay our people compliant or above Award wages.
+Headway is proud to pay employees equalor above Award wages.
 This includes an ongoing commitment to employee pay progression and ensuring that any changes to the conditions set by Fair Work Australia are reflected in our wages and salaries on an ongoing basis.

-We know it’s important to keep progressing our people and our remuneration systems to attract and retain such a high standard of people for our services.
+Headway knows the importance of remuneration systems that attract, progress and retain a high standard of people for Headways’ services.

-Our pay rates are determined by the position responsibilities of each role, the skills, experience and qualifications required and the relevant classification for them under the Award.
+Pay rates are determined by the position responsibilities of each role, the skills, experience and qualifications required and the relevant classification for them under the Award.

 The classification in the Award provides the minimum pay rate applicable either as an hourly rate exclusive of allowances, penalties and loadings for hours worked per the roster, or as an annualised, inclusive salary package.

-A salary represents an annual amount that is paid in satisfaction of any and all monetary entitlements that you may otherwise be entitled to receive under an Award.
+A salary represents an annual amount that is paid in satisfaction of any and all monetary entitlements that the employee may otherwise be entitled to receive under an Award.
 This includes but is not limited to; minimum hourly conditions, allowances and penalties stipulated by an industrial instrument, as well as compensation for reasonable additional hours.
-Different to a waged arrangement, salaries generally take into account any hours that you are required to work outside of your standard hours of employment.
+Different to a waged arrangement, salaries generally take into account any hours that employees are required to work outside standard hours of employment.

-Where your pay exceeds any legislative and Industrial Instrument minimum entitlements, any amount paid in excess of these minimum entitlements may be used to offset any entitlement that may otherwise have been applicable.
+Where an employees pay exceeds any legislative and Industrial Instrument minimum entitlements, any amount paid in excess of these minimum entitlements may be used to offset any entitlement that may otherwise have been applicable.

 For extraordinary, temporary or specialised positions, Headway may require further information than that provided in the Award.
 In these circumstances, Headway may engage a third party to conduct a remuneration assessment to determine market-competitive salary packages.
 These conditions may be offered as permanent or temporary contracts depending on the circumstances.